Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/HTTP Upload Image Google Drive.rst

 Based on the "myFoldername" parameter, the script locates or creates the corresponding folder in Google Drive.
 The image data is then stored in this folder.
 Lastly a summary containing the folder name, file name, image URL are returned.

-Upon the script is ready, select "Deploy" -> "New deployment" to initialize necessary configurations before script publishment:
+Upon the script is ready, select :guilabel:`Deploy -> New deployment` to initialize necessary configurations before script publishment:

 |image01|

 In the "Select type" under the "New deployment" configuration menu, choose to deploy your script as a "Web app" and grant the permission to "Anyone" who is using your script if it is a public project, then click "Deploy".
 Google requires to "Authorize access" by logging into your own Google Account credentials, so that the script could retrieve information from your Google Drive.

-Click "Advanced" -> "Go to amb82-doPost_test (unsafe)" that allows the Google Script to: "See, edit, create, and delete all of your Google Drive files".
+Click :guilabel:`Advanced -> Go to amb82-doPost_test (unsafe)` that allows the Google Script to: "See, edit, create, and delete all of your Google Drive files".
 Upon deployment is finished, copy your "Deployment ID" into example code, and replace it into "myScript" variable.

-Open "File" -> "Examples" -> "AmebaHTTP" -> "HttpUploadImageGoogleDrv".
+Open :guilabel:`File -> Examples -> AmebaHTTP -> HttpUploadImageGoogleDrv`

 |image02|